JoeCastle/JoeBloggsV3/src/posts/junior-developer-questions/junior-developer-questions.md

 ---

-## 10. What should I focus on learning first?
+## 10. What Should I Focus on Learning First?

 **Learning roadmap:**
 1. Fundamentals of one language (JavaScript or Python)